1. When will TraceTogether-only SafeEntry (ToS) be implemented?

 These would be noticeable symptoms.
 Advise those who appear unwell to see a doctor before turning them away.

-F&B establishments should avoid activities that would attract crowds in and outside of their premises (e.g. providing special discounts or offers for dine-in), for at least two weeks from Phase Two reopening.
+F&B establishments should avoid activities that would attract crowds in and outside of their premises (e.g. providing special discounts or offers for dine-in).
 This is to facilitate crowd management.

 Outlets may continue with ongoing promotional activities for online delivery and takeaway orders, but must also take note to minimise long queues of customers and delivery personnel at the shopfront.
 Outlets are encouraged to adopt a tiered pricing strategy where applicable to support staggered meal hours, particularly at locations that attract large crowds.